-As our country and state monitor coronavirus (COVID-19), Highland Springs is committed to doing our part to protect the health and safety of our community.
-We are making the following changes in an effort to slow the disease’s spread and ensure smooth operations for our healthcare system.
+As our country and state monitor COVID19, Valley Behavioral Health is committed to protecting the health and safety of our community.
+We made the following changes in 2020 in an effort to slow the spread of COVID19 and to ensure smooth operations for our healthcare system and will continue to consider these items in the months to come:

-We will continue to monitor the situation and respond to daily changes in our understanding of this public health situation.
+We will continue to monitor the situation and respond to changes to this public health situation.

 –Highland Springs Leadership

-With growing concerns over COVID-19, the Utah Department of Health has launched a new information hotline.
+The Utah Department of Health has an information hotline.

 Numerous language translations will also be available to callers.